203 Southpointe Ct, Murfreesboro, TN

 Written by Reynaldo C.

 Choosing a countertop material is the single biggest decision in most kitchen remodels, and it shapes how your kitchen looks, works, and holds up for the next decade or more.
-The four most popular options — granite, quartz, quartzite, and marble — each have real strengths and real trade-offs.
-This guide compares them honestly so you can match the right surface to the way you actually live.
+The four most popular options — granite, quartz, quartzite, and marble — each have real strengths and real trade-offs, and the marketing around them can make it hard to get a straight answer.
+This guide compares them honestly on the things that actually matter: durability, heat resistance, maintenance, appearance, and cost, so you can match the right surface to the way you really live.

 The four materials at a glance

-Granite and quartzite and marble are natural stones quarried from the earth, each unique.
-Quartz is engineered from ground stone and resin, prized for consistency and low maintenance.
-In broad strokes: quartz is the easiest to live with, granite is the toughest natural all-rounder, quartzite gives you the marble look with far more durability, and marble is the most beautiful but the most demanding.
-Let’s break down what that means for your kitchen.
+Here is the short version before we dig in.
+Granite, quartzite, and marble are natural stones quarried from the earth, each slab unique.
+Quartz is engineered from roughly 90% ground stone bound with resin, prized for consistency and low maintenance.
+In broad strokes: quartz is the best all-around choice for low maintenance and durability; granite is the toughest natural all-rounder and nearly heat-proof; quartzite gives you the marble look with far more durability; and marble is the most beautiful but the most demanding.
+The rest of this guide explains what that means for your kitchen.

 Granite: the natural all-rounder